 The Herbert Bayer Collection and Archive contains over 8,000 works of art and design, along with extensive documentary material.
 This internationally important repository is dedicated to the legacy of the Austrian-born Bauhaus master who lived in Colorado for 28 years.
 The core of this collection and archive came through the artist’s bequest, and scholars visit from around the world to engage in research here.
-Selected works are displayed on the lower level of the Hamilton Building.

 Born in 1900 in Austria, Herbert Bayer immigrated to the United States in 1938.
 He moved from New York to Aspen in 1946 at the behest of Walter Paepcke, chairman of the Container Corporation of America.
 Bayer’s influence is still evident today, especially at the Aspen Institute for Humanistic Studies.

 Journey along the circuit of balconies, landings, and stairs within the atrium of the Denver Art Museum’s Hamilton Building to discover the 15 digital artworks that make up Phantom Canyon: A Digital Circuit.
 More

 The Light Show at the Denver Art Museum explores physical and symbolic representations of light in art through a thought-provoking narrative.
 The exhibition features about 250 objects drawn from the DAM’s nine curatorial departments.
 The Light Show focuses on the quest by humanity and artists to understand physical light in the natural world as well as metaphorical, spiritual, and divine representations of light.
 More